SD123456789/IP-search_within_ACpolicy/README.md

                         API username
   -p PASSWORD, --password PASSWORD
                         password of API user
+  -f FMC, --fmc FMC     IP of FMC
+  -i SEARCH, --search SEARCH
-  -e, --expanded        If this flag is used, output the entire rule instead of just the rule name.
+                        IP that is being searched for -e, --expanded        If this flag is used, output the entire rule instead of just the rule name.
   ```